MartinJohannesNilsen/NTNU-M.Sc.-Computer-Science/README.md

 # NTNU - M.Sc. in Computer Science

-This repository contains the main files and reports from the courses I took during my 3 semesters leading up to the Master's Thesis.
-The semester plan looked like this:
+This repository serves as a collection of my work in the (code-related) subjects within my master's degree.

 **1st semester**:
 * TDT4117 - Information Retrieval